 What is the role of a Product Manager?

-Discover the essential role of a Product Manager in driving success, managing lifecycles, and aligning teams.
-Learn more in our guide today.
+Read all about the essential role of a Product Manager in driving success, managing lifecycles, and aligning teams.

 The role of a Product Manager is pivotal in bringing successful products to market.
 A Product Manager (PM) is responsible for guiding the product lifecycle, from conception to launch, ensuring that the product meets customer needs, aligns with business goals, and remains competitive.